jessepav/lacygoill-wiki-backup/awk/sed.md

 ---

-If the bracket expression is reversed, put it in second position:
+If you write the complement of a bracket expression, put it in second position:

     $ sed '[^]ab]' file
              ^